DamonPalovaara/nerdee_engine/readme.md

 * What this project shows is my willingness to self-learn
 * I want to reimplement terrain but I'll have to spend some time reading this code to figure out where I left off
 	* I didn't comment as well as I do now

+TODO:
+* Read through code and comment everything
+* Get an idea on how to reimplement the terrain module
+* Consider programming a "planet" module (in place of terrain)
+	* Only surface to be generated
+	* Ground only generated when needed (jit generation)
+	* Materials will have a "hardness" value used for erosion simulation
+	* Figure out an acurate way to simulate water
+		* Create inland lakes
+		* Rivers that flow from high to low
+		* Erode the terrain based on water flow rate, hardness of material, and age
+			* Be able to form canyons procedurally
+	* How would I tesalate a planet
+* Begin work on implementing physics
+	* Collision detection
+		* It's possible to use a GPU to generate a heightmap
+		* Treat heightmap as 2D array that returns a height at point (x, y)
+			* See visualizations ^^
+		* Interpolate inbetween points
+	* Gravity
+		* If done on the planet scale I'll have to keep track of orientation and where to fall
+			* Could have each chunk generate a tangent plane to the center point
+			* See visualizations ^^
+	* Orbiting planets